triploit/Kalzit/docs/library/one_or_many.md

 # one_or_many
-## argumentList
-_type
 ## comment

-Allows single values and arrays of a given type
+A type function that allows single values and arrays of a given type.